cloudflare/pingora/README.md

 Our current MSRV is 1.72.

+Building with the optional feature `boringssl` with Boring >= 4.14 requires Rust 1.80.

 ## Build Requirements

 Some of the crates in this repository have dependencies on additional tools and